Club by-laws Amended 2015

 The Executive Board, by a resolution or resolutions adopted by a majority of the entire Board, shall have the power to establish, maintain and dissolve standing committees as it deems necessary to protect and further the interests, purposes and objectives of this Organization.
-The standing committees of the Organization are:

 Section 1.
 Annual Business Meeting

 The annual business meeting of the members of this Organization for the transaction of business shall be held each year at such place and time as the Executive Board shall determine.
 The notice of meetings need not refer to the approval of minutes or other matters normally incident to the conduct of the annual business meeting.